TimBerti/ssvep-cvd/utils/README.md

 - scipy
 - scikit-learn

-# EEG Signal Preprocessing and Transformation Toolkit
+# Transformer

-This toolkit offers classes for preprocessing and transforming EEG data, including detrending, filtering, reducing signal dimensions, and applying wavelet transforms.
+[transformer.py](../utils/transformer.py) offers classes for applying wavelet transforms and subsampling.
 These classes are designed to be compatible with scikit-learn's estimator and transformer interfaces.

 ## Usage

-An example of using the toolkit is shown in [cwt_svm_classifier.ipynb](../notebooks/cwt_svm_classifier.ipynb).
+An example of using the toolkit is shown in [cca_cwt_svm_classifier.ipynb](../notebooks/cca_cwt_svm_classifier.ipynb).

 ## Classes